openjdk/jfx/doc-files/behavior/TreeTableViewBehavior.md

-# TableView Behavior
+# TreeTableView Behavior

-TableView behavior shares most of the key bindings with TreeTableView behavior.
+TreeTableView Behavior inherits most of the key bindings from the TableView.
+The key bindings registered by the TreeTableView are labeled with (TTV).

 ## Key Bindings